 Army Enlisted Job Description

-Signal Corps Soldiers develop the technical skills necessary to communicate, automate, transmit and receive voice and data information to keep the Army informed and ready to respond.
+Signal Corps Soldiers develop the technical skills necessary to communicate, automate, transmit, and receive voice and data information to keep the Army informed and ready to respond.
 There simply is not a combat mission in the Army that does not involve competent and secure communications.

 Basic Job Description

 The Army established this new Military Occupational Skill (MOS), 25E -- Electromagnetic Spectrum Manager -- in 2010.
 It is not an entry-level position.
 As a manager, you have to be in service and the rank of a staff sergeant under 10 years of service.

 The Manager Duties